 Another important science objective of the leg was to determine the geochemical variation of the volcanic products of the Hawaiian hotspot through time.
-Observations of lava flow thickness, vesicularity, crystallinity, and morphology, together with analysis of volcaniclastic sediment, have provided a picture of eruptions in subaerial to shallow-water conditions at Detroit and Koko Seamounts (Sites 1203, 1204, and 1206) and waning subaerial activity at Nintoku Seamount (Site 1205).
-Shipboard geochemical measurements suggest that we have captured the transition from Hawaiian tholeiitic shield stage to alkalic postshield stage at each of the volcanic complexes.
+Observations of lava flow thickness, vesicularity, crystallinity, and morphology, together with analysis of volcaniclastic sediments, has provided a picture of eruptions in subaerial to shallow-water conditions at Detroit and Koko Seamount Sites 1203, 1204, and 1206 and waning subaerial activity at Nintoku Seamount (Site 1205).
+Shipboard geochemical measurements suggest we have captured the transition from Hawaiian tholeiitic shield stage to alkalic postshield stage at each of the volcanic complexes.
 Between Sites 1203 and 1204 and previously studied Sites 883 and 884, we have a range of compositions at Detroit Seamount that covers most of the variability seen in volcanoes of the island of Hawaii.

-The variability of incompatible element ratios (e.g., Ti/Zr) provide evidence that we have sampled different source compositions.
-It will remain for shore-based researchers to evaluate and define these suspected source heterogeneities through the examination of additional trace elements and isotopic compositions.
+The variability of trace element ratios (e.g., Ti/Zr) provide hints that we have sampled different source compositions.
+It will remain for shorebased studies to evaluate and define these suspected source heterogeneities through the examination of additional trace elements and isotopic compositions.